What to know about the latest Scrum Guide

 The Agile Manifesto was signed in 2001.

-Ken Schwaber and Jeff Sutherland first publicly introduced Scrum to the world an OOPSLA Conference in 1995.
+Ken Schwaber and Jeff Sutherland first publicly introduced Scrum to the world at an OOPSLA Conference in 1995.

 Scrum predates Agile by over five years.